Violator (album)

-Violator is the seventh studio album by English electronic music band Depeche Mode.
-It was first released on 19 March 1990 by Mute Records internationally, and by Sire and Reprise Records in the United States.
+Violator is the seventh studio album by the English electronic band Depeche Mode.
+It was first released on 19 March 1990 by Mute Records internationally and by Sire and Reprise Records in the United States.

 Preceded by the singles "Personal Jesus" and "Enjoy the Silence" (a top-10 entry in both the United Kingdom and the United States), the album propelled the band into international stardom, and also yielded the singles "Policy of Truth" and "World in My Eyes".
 Violator reached number two on the UK Albums Chart, and was the band's first album to chart inside the top 10 of the Billboard 200, peaking at number seven.
 The album was supported by the World Violation Tour.

-Background and recording
+Background

+Depeche Mode had supported their previous album, Music for the Masses (1987), with the Music for the Masses Tour, which ran from late 1987 through mid-1988, which itself was supported by the live release 101, released in March 1989.
+During this time, Alan Wilder released his Recoil project's first album, Hydrology (1988), and Martin Gore released his first solo recording, Counterfeit EP.
+By the middle of 1989, the full band was recording together, and they released the single "Personal Jesus" in August, a full 7 months before the album itself.